News

 13.03.24

-I've a new piece at the Three Choirs Festival 2024 in Worcester for the GBSR piano and percussion duo to be performance on July 28, with a second performance the following day.
+I've a new piece for piano and percussion at the Three Choirs Festival 2024 in Worcester for the GBSR Duo to be premiered on July 28, with a second performance the following day.
 A second performance of Gardening Tips for string quartet and electronics comes too in Oxford on Friday June 14.

 12.03.24